kolosov/webconnect2/README.txt

 readme_1.1.txt)

 Improvements:
- - supports gecko from 1.9.0 to 10 versions.
-Under windows Gecko 10 build
+ - supports gecko from 1.9.0 to 10 (gecko 10 ask some additional workaround
-requires a copy of mozutils.dll to root binary directory.
+with mozalloc library, under windows Gecko 10 build requires a mozutils.dll copy to root binary directory).
  - cmake build system
  - support Linux (32bit and 64bit) and Windows build